pwr/KSP/docs/devices.md

 If you have an usupported device, continue reading for details on what configuration changes are necessary.
 Maybe you'll figure out what you need to do on your device.
 And if you do, please let me know :).

+Before changing your device configuration, you need to have KSP deployed and running.
+Please read `docs/install.md` for instructions.

 Scripted configuration
 ----------------------